 I was born in Pasadena, California, grew up among the surfers, skaters, and Reagan youth of Huntington Beach, and went to college in the land of anteaters (UCI).
 I then moved north to attend graduate school at the University of Washington (Go Dawgs!) and ended up staying, becoming one of the many web-footed people of magical, soggy Seattle.

-I’ve worked in 35 jobs, including 17 years in higher education, and gigs such as fabric cutter, career counselor, bus parts counter, communications director, glassware sanitizer, prelaw adviser, and public toilet researcher.
-Some of these jobs were great and some truly sucked.
+I’ve worked in 35 jobs, including fabric cutter, bus parts counter, laboratory assistant, public toilet researcher, communications director, career counselor, academic adviser, and prelaw consultant.
+Some of my jobs were great and some truly sucked.
 In the end, I learned something from every single one, even if it was just that I could earn money and take care of myself.

-But even though I’ve written throughout my life, and always enjoyed it, I never considered it as a career until I was in my 40s.
+But despite having written all kinds of things my whole life, I never considered it as a career until I was in my 40s.
 I was just too dang busy working for The Man.
 You know that old saying, 20s you learn, 30s you earn?
 Well, that was me.

-When I’m not writing or coaching other writers, I read like my life depends on it (because it does), walk everywhere, grow vegetables as big as my head, travel to islands (usually volcanic), hang out with my husband and friends, and spend way too much time on Twitter.
+When I’m not writing, I read like my life depends on it, walk all over tarnation, grow vegetables as big as my head, meditate, gaze at art, hang out with my family and friends and other interesting people, and travel everywhere (especially islands).